20th ANNUAL SPRING FLING -- 'olulh noye

 Conference Fees:

 Our conference fee is set to recover costs.
-Our budget includes keynote costs, presenter and workshop costs, facility costs (theatre and custodial), communication (advertising, website, office & copying, signage), catering (two snack breaks and lunch provided), doorprizes, registration system costs, donation to a club (in lieu of student volunteer time), and miscellaneous (e.g. elder honorarium)
+Our budget includes keynote costs, presenter and workshop costs, facility costs (theatre and custodial), communication (advertising, website, office & copying, signage), catering (two snack breaks and lunch provided, separate lunch for presenters), doorprizes, registration system costs, donation to a club (in lieu of student volunteer time), and miscellaneous (e.g. elder honorarium)

 Conference Inquiries: email Conference Coordinator gthielmann [AT] sd57.bc.ca or phone 250-562-7214 (PGDTA office)